MicrosoftDocs/power-platform/power-platform/developer/submit-catalog-items.md

 ---
 # Submit catalog items (Preview)

-Application makers and developers can submit solutions and templates to the catalog so that they can help their colleagues solve business problems.
+Application makers and developers can submit items to the catalog so that they can help their colleagues solve business problems.

 ## Get started